bocciaman/Hugo-site/content/subscribe.md

 draft: false
 ---

-# Sign up to let me know if I can Have the honor of giving you my Cutco presentation!
+## Sign up to let me know if I can have the honor of giving you my Cutco presentation!

 I promise I won’t spam you. :-)

 <form name="subscribe" method="POST" data-netlify="true">
   <label for="name">Name:</label>